-The apartments are typically the most affordable and most convenient option, being within a 5-20- minute walk or a short bus ride from the main LdM building in all three cities.
-All of the LdM buildings are relatively close together, and the apartments are typically near one of the main buildings.
+The apartments are typically within a 5-20-minute walk from the main LdM building.
 Please note that ALL apartments are NON-SMOKING.

 At the beginning of the term you will be asked to fill out a very detailed form about the condition of your apartment.
 Take this seriously and fill it out completely!
 It will be used immediately to correct anything that may not be working, and it will be used at the end of the term to assess damages.